The Hunger Games Lesson Plan Ideas

 After teaching The Hunger Games a few times, I realized the depth of material included in the book.
 (Overall, we could analyze the texts in many ways, but some students found some of the material overwhelming.)
 Students might find some of the story confusing and need support.
 I often make anchor charts a staple in my Hunger Games activities.

 If students find the characters confusing, clarify the characters with infographics.
-Students can add descriptions, quotes, and actions from the characters to personalize the meaning.
+Classes can add descriptions, quotes, and actions from the characters to personalize the meaning.
 Plus, you can use the final images as review when you finish the book.
-Students who continue with the book series will also appreciate this character review, as names are referenced throughout all the books.
+Those who continue with the book series will also appreciate this character review, as names are referenced throughout all the books.

 Teaching The Hunger Games can open lessons on dystopian literature